fkerimov/MechaCar_Statistical_Analysis/README.md

 Above hypotheses can be tested withwith a two-sample t-Test.
 It is also advisable to use multiple linear regression model to predict factors that affect fuel efficiency and horsepower respectively.

 Types of data:
-Continuous numerical data: engine volume, number of cylinders, weight, horsepower Categorical Data: transmission type, drivetrain
+Continuous numerical data: engine volume, number of cylinders, weight, horsepower<br>
+Categorical Data: transmission type, drivetrain